cagix/pandoc-thesis/README.md

 6. Build the thesis:

+    -   Locally:
-    -   Using the simple layout: `make simple`
+        -   Simple layout: `make simple`
-    -   Using Eisvogel: `make eisvogel`
+        -   Eisvogel theme: `make eisvogel`
+    -   Remote:
+        -   `git push` (and let your GitHub workflow do the heavy lifting)

-7. Clean up:
+7. Clean up (when working locally):

     -   To remove temporary (generated) filed: `make clean`
     -   To also remove the generated thesis (PDF): `make distclean`

-The above mentioned files constitute a minimal working example.
-To start your own project, simply clone this project and customize the files mentioned above.

 > [!WARNING]
 > When switching between templates, please make sure to `make clean` first!
 Failing to do so